seyedhex/seyedhex.github.io/_posts/2022-08-05-opportunities.md

 The temporary positions are planned for approximately six months with a start date in March - April 2025 but there is potential to extend the position depending on the research interests and expertise of the technician(s).
 The position will be 30-40 hours a week, and the UW salary range for a Research Technician is $3749-4296/month for full-time work.
 The positions are well suited for students graduating with a bachelor’s degree, so a later start date may be possible to accommodate academic schedules.
 Applicants should send a cover letter detailing their research interests and experiences along with a resume / CV to Research Technician Taylor Hatcher (thatche1@uw.edu), preferably by February 20 for initial consideration.

+Undergraduates and research technicians
+There are numerous research and employment opportunities for motivated undergraduate students to both conduct independent projects and to assist in ongoing research conducted by members of our research group.
+Opportunities include assisting in field research and lab physiology, assembling and analyzing databases, and advancing models.
+Interested undergraduates should contact Lauren by email and include a brief summary of research interests and experience.
+We have opportunities for students familar with computational infrastructure (cloud computing and Docker).